lolhi/android_device_pantech_t100k/README.md

 * Bluetooth SCO is not working
 * HDMI is not tested
 * Properiatary softwares are not working ( DMB, etc...)

+CyanogenMod10.1 device tree for IM-T100K (SKY Vega No.5) - cm10.1 Branch by lolhi

+not booting